 • While the classical view uses a society’s viewpoint regarding the supply of land i.e., macro perspective; the modern view uses a viewpoint of industries, uses, or individuals regarding the supply of factors i.e., micro perspective.

-• Rent is not price-determining in classical view while it is to the extent that transfer earnings inter the cost of production in modern view.
+• Rent is not price-determining in the classical view, while in the modern view, it is to the extent that transfer earnings are interrelated to the cost of production.

-• The classical view is concerned with pure economic rent whereas the modern view regards pure economic rent as a special case of the economic rent.
+• The classical view concerns pure economic rent, whereas the modern view regards pure economic rent as a special case of economic rent.

 Author